chrisjdallmann/feco-inhibition/code/README.md

 The connectome simulation runs on data from the MANC connectome, which can be found in the subfolder `simulation`.
 `classifications_manc_v1.csv` contains information about each neuron's name, type, and predicted neurotransmitter.
-`completeness_manc_v1` contains information about the neurons that are included in the simulation.
+`completeness_manc_v1` contains all neurons that can be included in the simulation.
 `connectivity_manc_v1.parquet` contains information about the weighted connectivity between neurons.
 For more information on the data structure, see the original repository for the simulation: https://github.com/philshiu/Drosophila_brain_model.